DrugLib.com — Drug Information Portal

 Official title: A Randomized, Placebo-Controlled Assessment of Lansoprazole 30 mg Bid in the Treatment of Gastroesophageal Reflux Associated With Laryngitis

-Detailed description: We propose to study the effect of Lansoprazole 30 mg bid therapy vs. placebo in patients who present with symptoms characteristic of reflux laryngitis.
+Detailed description: The investigators propose to study the effect of Lansoprazole 30 mg bid therapy vs. placebo in patients who present with symptoms characteristic of reflux laryngitis.
 The efficacy of Lansoprazole 30 mg bid in healing and improving reflux laryngitis will be determined.
 For the purpose of this study, healed reflux laryngitis will be defined as an improvement or resolution of arytenoid erythema and improvement in symptoms.
 Improved reflux laryngitis will be defined as improvement in any two of the following areas: arytenoid erythema; voice quality as assessed by the patients or health care provider; or, improvement/resolution of related symptoms (throat clearing, cough, etc.).
 The impact of Lansoprazole 30 mg bid therapy on quality of life will be evaluated in a preliminary fashion.

 Eligibility

 Minimum age: 18 Years.
-Maximum age: N/A. Gender(s): Both.
+Maximum age: 89 Years.
+Gender(s): Both.

 Criteria: